 Why focus on fair trade and economic empowerment?

-We believe that economics, education, health, and gender equality are all inter-related.
-Empowered women lead to healthier and better-educated children and communities.
+We believe that economics, education, health, and gender equality are all interrelated.
+Economically empowered women lead to healthier and better-educated children and communities.
 Improved health produces more effective schooling and a more productive workforce.
 Better educational opportunities create higher-paying jobs and a more open and just society.

 What is the fair trade certification process for handcrafted products?

 Currently, there is not a fair trade certifying body for crafts.
 Fair Trade USA certifies many commodities like coffee, tea, and chocolate.
-However, given the individuality of each type of craft, and the range of raw materials and tools needed for production, certification for handcrafted products is not a feasible prospect at this time.
-We are a member of the Fair Trade Federation, which is a strict peer-reviewed federation of organizations dedicated to upholding fair trade practices.
+However, given the individuality of each type of craft and the range of raw materials and tools needed for production, certification for handcrafted products is not a feasible prospect at this time.
+Global Goods Partners is a member of the Fair Trade Federation, which is a strict peer-reviewed federation of organizations that adhere to fair trade practices.
 The Fair Trade Federation identifies the following nine principles for fair trade organizations to uphold:

 Promote Fair Trade